MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/resolving-dependency-conflicts.md

 ## Solutions for dependency conflicts that don't work for PowerShell

-Finally, we'll address some possibilities that come up when researching .NET dependency conflicts in .NET that can look promising but generally won't work for PowerShell.
+Finally, we'll address some possibilities that come up when researching .NET dependency conflicts in .NET that can look promising, but generally won't work for PowerShell.

 These solutions have the common theme that they are changes to deployment configurations for an environment where you control the application and possibly the entire machine.
 These solutions are oriented toward scenarios like web servers and other applications deployed to server environments, where the environment is intended to host the application and is free to be configured by the deploying user.
-They also tend to be very much .NET Framework focused, meaning they do not work with PowerShell 6 or above.
+They also tend to be very much .NET Framework oriented, meaning they do not work with PowerShell 6 or above.

 If you know that your module is only used in Windows PowerShell 5.1 environments that you have total